-The course was written by, and is taught by, Joel Robbins, D.C., N.D., based on his 40 years in natural health practice, extensive post-graduate reading, courses, and seminars he has ingested.
+The course was written, and is taught, by Joel Robbins, D.C., N.D.
+It is based on his 40 years in natural health practice, and the extensive post-graduate reading, courses, and seminars he has ingested.

-The course text, approximately 1,000 pages, authored by Dr. Robbins, from which the course is taught, must be comprehended by the student.
+The course text, approximately 1,000 pages, must be comprehended by the student.
 Outside reading is assigned and book reports are then completed.
 Quizzes over the course material are administered throughout the course.